 We are incredibly lucky to have a team of readers from St Edmund’s School who help us understand the ‘Liturgy of the Word’ each week.

 We thank them for their service and commitment to this role – it is very difficult to read and project your voice to a church full of people particularly when there are so many younger members in the congregation.

 Ministers of Music

 The psalm and the gospel acclamation are integral and constitutive elements of the Liturgy of the Word.
 They are intended to be sung.
 Ministers of music exercise a liturgical function within each service and by their role help to add beauty and solemnity to the celebration.

 Ministers of Music also have an important role in assisting the clergy and other liturgical ministers to develop confidence in using the chants provided in the Roman Missal for the dialogues, acclamations, intercessions and readings of the Liturgy of the Word.

 At St Edmund’s we contribute by joining in with the singing but again we are incredibly lucky to have some of our families who play a larger part in the helping us to celebrate Mass through singing and music.
 Maddy plays the violin for us.
 If you feel you would like to help in this ministry, come along on a Sunday morning and join the Family Mass Choir.

-A servant´s heart is the most important quality when practicing this ministry.
-This team are made up of families who share their warmth and hospitality by giving a friendly smile to make people feel welcome at St Edmund’s Church.
+A servant´'s heart is the most important quality when practising this ministry.
+This team is made up of families who share their warmth and hospitality by giving a friendly smile to make people feel welcome at

 Whoever you are, wherever you are from, whatever your background, you are welcome at St Edmund’s and the welcome team serve others by ensuring the congregation have the books and information needed to participate and share in the Mass with our whole congregation.